eam-00/Linux-Notes/vCenter/add-file-system.md

 # Add A File System

 - Add the new drive thru vCenter:
-Search for the sevrer on to add the drive
+Search for the server on which you are adding the drive
 Right click on the server from the inventory
 Select Edit Settings
 Add New Device > Select > Hard Disk